-The more colorful and expensive the kimono, the thinner the lips and the whiter the face, the more beautiful and desired the geisha.
+The more colorful and expensive the kimono, the thinner the lips, the whiter the face – the more beautiful and desired the geisha.
 This understanding exists in the Japanese culture from the 18th century when women get the privilege to entertain the Emperor.
 This is when they began to practice the geisha profession.

-Scrabs made of rice bran, rice flour masks, rice water toners, they can all be easily prepared at home and at affordable prices, without damaging the skin like chemically-derived ingredients for skin lightening do.
+Scrabs made of rice bran, rice flour masks, rice water toners, they can all be easily prepared at home and at affordable prices, without damaging the skin like chemically-derived ingredients, promoting a lighter complexion.

 Table of Contents